openturns/openturns/python/doc/theory/numerical_methods/least_squares_resolution.rst

 This upper triangular system can be solved using backwards substitution.

-The solving scheme based on Householder QR factorization leads to arelative error that is proportional to:
+The solving scheme based on Householder QR factorization leads to a relative error that is proportional to:

 .. math::